sorgom/dstw/testing/tests/moduletests/BAS/README.md

 **BAS_01.cpp**
 ```
-test of StaticArray, StaticIndex
+test of Containers
 ```

 **BAS_02.cpp**
 ```
-test of NtpArray / NtpIndex
+test of NcpIndex
+- should also cover all methods of container class Index
 ```